How Do You Feel Now?

 How Do You Feel Now? is the debut studio album by American indie rock band Joywave, released through Cultco Music and Hollywood Records on April 21, 2015.
 The album is a follow-up to the band's second extended play, How Do You Feel?, which was released earlier in 2014.
 It was co-produced by band members Daniel Armbruster and Sean Donnelly and was recorded during 2013 and 2014.
-Four official singles have been released from the album: "Tongues", "Somebody New", "Destruction", and "Now".
+Four official singles were released from the album: "Tongues", "Somebody New", "Destruction", and "Now".